Huy28122003/native_opencv/README.md

 # native_opencv

-A new Flutter FFI plugin project.
+A plugin that provides image processing functions like sketch, background removal

 ## Getting Started